OFFICE OF THE VICE PRESIDENT

 WORKFORCE POLICY AND LABOR RELATIONS

-Workforce Policy and Labor Relations (WPLR) provides leadership and counsel in the areas of: equal employment and educational opportunity; sexual assault investigations; labor/employee relations; non-academic human resource policy development and interpretation; unemployment insurance administration; and layoff policy administration.
+Workforce Policy and Labor Relations (WPLR) provides strategic direction, leadership and counsel in the areas of: labor relations, employee relations; non-academic human resource policy development and interpretation; unemployment insurance administration; and layoff policy administration.

 WORKFORCE RECRUITMENT AND RETENTION

 Cornell offers a multitude of career opportunities and encourages advancement and professional development.
 The office serves as a liaison to local community organizations that address the employment interests of individuals from traditionally underrepresented groups.

 Provides programs and consultation services centered on parenting, eldercare, self-care, and flexible work.
 Additional support services are available such as the Faculty Dependent Care Travel Fund, Family Helper List, Lactation Support Program, and caregiving newsletters.